.nl zone – Clearer Whois

 suggestion: Model a naming request text to someone’s supplier.

-Expected holder names, of started political parties:
+Expected holder names, from domains of political parties started:

-Unexpected holder names, of started political parties:
+Unexpected holder names, from domains of political parties started:

 2017-09-10 https://whois.domaintools.com/bij1.org

-2019-11-27 https://www.sidn.nl/whois?q=bewegingdenk.nl&lang=en
+2019-11-27 https://www.sidn.nl/whois?q=bewegingdenk.nl

-2003-12-30 https://www.sidn.nl/whois?q=bvnl.nl&lang=en - issue: A third party is allowed and must therefore be able to notify a registrar.
+remark 5: The administrative contact must inform the person responsible.
+The administrative contact person must inform the person responsible.
+Technical personnel qualify themselves with the correct understanding; - issue: A third party is allowed and must therefore be able to notify a registrar.

 suggestion: Make abuse contact details mandatory, or disallow a third party; - issue: A ‘privacy protected’ email address, obliges only the hosting provider to reply

-suggestion: Require the real holder to answer a contact request.
+REALISED: Require the real holder to answer a contact request.

 suggestion: Allow Whois screenshots for financial statements; - issue: Key case law and expertise must reach the public